davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

 Clobber descriptions may not in any way overlap with an input or output operand.
 For example, you may not have an operand describing a register class with one member when listing that register in the clobber list.
-Variables declared to live in specific registers (Explicit Reg Vars) and used as ``asm`` input or output operands must have no part mentioned in the clobber description.
+Variables declared to live in specific registers (see :ref:`explicit-reg-vars`) and used as ``asm`` input or output operands must have no part mentioned in the clobber description.
 In particular, there is no way to specify that input operands get modified without also specifying them as output operands.